fsprojects/FSharp.TypeProviders.SDK/README.md

 * ComboProvider: the TPDTC and TPRTC are combined together in one assembly which is a single `netstandard2.0` component
 * BasicProvider: the TPDTC and TPRTC are each available as both `netstandard2.0` and `.NET 4.x` components

+## Type Provider Naming Conventions

+A type provider is simultaneously a tool and a library.
+The existing guidance is as follows, from https://fsharp.github.io/2014/09/19/fsharp-libraries.html.

+> Likewise, a type provider for a data source or schema format XYZ should normally be placed in “FSharp.Data”, e.g. “FSharp.Data.XYZ”.

+Good type provider naming examples:

+* `FSharp.Text.RegexProvider`

+* `FSharp.Azure.StorageTypeProvider`

+Existing type providers that don't quite follow the guidelines but which are ok:

+* `FSharp.Data`

+Here are some examples of existing type providers that aren't too bad (they are clear) but could be renamed to follow the guidelines:

+* `ExcelProvider` (better would be `FSharp.Interop.ExcelProvider`)

+* `RProvider` (better would be `FSharp.Interop.RProvider`)

+* `ApiaryProvider` (better would be `FSharp.Data.ApiaryProvider`)

+* `SQLProvider`  (better would be `FSharp.Data.SQLProvider`)

+* `DynamicsNAVProvider`  (better would be `FSharp.Interop.DynamicsNAVProvider`)

+* `DynamicsCRMProvider`  (better would be `FSharp.Interop.DynamicsCRMProvider`)

 ## Technical Notes

 ### Using Type Providers with ``dotnet build``